Sherburne-Earlville Central School

-Sherburne-Earlville Central School is a public school located in Sherburne, New York, United States.
+Sherburne-Earlville Central School is the campus of the Sherburne-Earlville Central School District, a public school district located in Sherburne, Chenango County, New York, United States.
 The campus consists of two buildings.
-One building is an elementary school, consisting of levels from pre-kindergarten to fifth grade.
-The second building is a combination middle school and high school.
-The middle school is located on the second floor of the building, and includes sixth through eighth grade.
-The high school, which teaches students from freshman year on, is on the first floor.
+One building houses the elementary school, serving pre-kindergarten to fifth grade.
+The second building houses the middle school and high school.
+The middle school occupies the second floor of the building and includes grades six through eight.
+The high school is on the first floor.